DjangoGirls/tutorial/django_templates/README.md

     [<Post: My second post>, <Post: My first post>]

-This means that Django understand it is a list of objects.
-Remember from Introduction to Python how we can display lists?
+This means that Django understand it as a list of objects.
+Remember from __Introduction to Python__ how we can display lists?
 Yes, with for loops!
 In Django template, you do them this way:

     {% for post in posts %}
         {{ post }}